25 November 2025

 Transmission constraints have been a problem for New South Wales in 2025.
 They have prevented low-priced renewable generation in the South West from reaching demand centres, creating the conditions for increased volatility.
 And they’ve made it difficult for batteries in constrained regions to dispatch into these price spikes, costing these systems money.

-Smart optimisers have been able to find ways to maximise output during price spikes, even whilst constrained.
-However, last week, multiple different batteries were caught out charging during price spikes - showing constraints can still cause problems.
+Smart optimisers have found ways to maximise output during price spikes, even whilst constrained.
+However, last week, multiple different batteries were caught charging during price spikes - showing constraints can still cause problems.

 New South Wales saw back-to-back extreme price spikes on 20 and 21 November, each hitting $14k/MWh for a single interval (13:25 on the 20th, 09:10 on the 21st).
 Five different batteries charged across the two spikes, costing operators between $600/MW and $1,100/MW per MW, equivalent to around 20% of their November revenue so far.